What If Growth Isn’t the Whole Story?

 What would need to shift for this to feel both brave and practical?

-We've been deeply influenced by John Kotter's latest thinking on change leadership—insights that resonate powerfully with today's complexity.
-As our exploration partner at Kotter Inc., his work continues to shape how we understand what's emerging:
+We've been influenced by John Kotter's latest thinking on change leadership—insights that resonate powerfully with today's complexity.
+His leadership principles shape how we understand what's emerging:

-What emerges when you consider your own leadership through these lenses?
+How do you assess your own leadership through these lenses?

 What's emerging?